 If you would like to get support, give feedback or discuss new ideas related to this stm32 project ?
-It's possible to directly chat on the discord channel dedicated to this project
+It's possible to directly discuss on the forum

 STM32 RF Node - One HW Many appications

 This STM32 RF Node is the main IoT hero of the #Home Smart Mesh project.

 - Application Firmware on : IoT_Frameworks